skurfer/RenderMarkdown/README.markdown

 This script was created to convert [Markdown][md] files to usable HTML on-the-fly on various web sites I deal with.
 It's intended for situations where the web server will be serving out Markdown files directly.
 It wasn't meant to be used with blogging or CMS tools.
 There are usually plug-ins for that.

+As an example, here's [this README][readme] being processed by the script.

 By combining this with Apache's "Fancy Indexing" and WebDAV, you can throw together a quick and dirty documentation repository, for instance.
-Or maybe you just want to quickly share a document with co-workers on an existing web server without worrying about whether or not they've heard of Markdown.
+Or maybe you just want to quickly share a document with someone on an existing web server without worrying about whether or not they've heard of Markdown.

 ## Features ##

   * Generates HTML (with specific stylesheets for screen display and printing)
   * Generates a clickable table of contents (hidden by default) based on any headings found in the file
   * Provides a link that will display the original text version of the document
+  * A mostly self-explanatory INI file is included to control behavior

 ## Requirements ##

   * Apache with mod_rewrite
   * [PHP Markdown][phpmd] (or PHP Markdown Extra)
-  * [PHP SmaryPants][phpsp]
+  * [PHP SmaryPants][phpsp] (optional)

 ## Setup ##